Engineering education research: Global engineering cultures

 The main goal of this project was "To develop, disseminate, and assess learning experiences that will help students to identify, understand, and value perspectives other than their own."

 Pre-college engineering education

 Studies indicate that engineers will be better prepared for rigorous study in the engineering sciences if exposed to engineering concepts in the years prior to university study.
-The following resources have been listed to provide primary- and secondary-level educators with information and online programs that will aide them in bringing engineering material to their classrooms.

 Methodology

 “Rigorous” research in engineering education is defined as adherence to the National Research Council’s six guiding principles for scientific inquiry.
 The six guiding principles for scientific inquiry are: